Dental Bridges Torrance

 What is a Dental Bridge?

-As the name suggests, a dental bridge bridges the gap where your tooth is missing.
+As the name suggests, a dental bridge joins the gap where your tooth is missing.
 Typically, a bridge will replace anywhere from one to four teeth in a row.
-A bridge is comprised of two crowns and a number of “pontics.”
-The crowns will be anchored onto your adjacent teeth or dental implants (depending on the type of bridge you get).
+A bridge is comprised of two crowns and several “pontics.”
+The crowns will be anchored onto your adjacent teeth or dental implants.
 This restoration can be made from a variety of durable materials depending on where the bridge is needed in your mouth.

 Types of Dental Bridges

-The style of dental bridge that you need depends on the location and number of missing teeth your have.
-Here are the ones that are available:
+The style of dental bridge that you need depends on the location and number of missing teeth you have.
+Here are the available ones:

 Traditional Dental Bridges

-For those who still have healthy teeth on either side of the gap that needs to be filled in, a traditional bridge is often the ideal option.
-The teeth that support the crowns are called “abutment teeth.”
+For those who still have healthy teeth on either side of the gap, a traditional bridge is often the ideal option.
+The teeth that support the crowns are called “abutments.”
 They are altered slightly so the bridge will fit comfortably in your mouth.
 Usually, this restoration can be placed in just a few visits.

 Implant Bridges